Merrickneo/SinglishLah/README.md

 - e.g. Coffee Shop, MRTs

 Experience Singapore
-- Shows users various tourist attractions based on their current locality
+- Recommends users various tourist attractions to explore
-- Filters and shows the attractions that are the closest to their location

 Buttons to switch to the other pages
 - At the bottom of the screen, which is accessible across all the different pages (Homepage, Search Page, Vocabulary Builder Page, Profile Page)